 Palmer Land Trust’s mission is to guarantee that open lands remain a part of southern Colorado forever.
-We are dedicated to helping landowners preserve their land, whether that entails helping it to remain as ranches and farms, ensuring that it stays in the family, or maintaining open spaces, scenic viewsheds and native wildlife habitats.
+We are dedicated to helping landowners preserve their land, whether that entails helping it to remain as a ranch or farm to ensure that it remains in the family, or maintaining open spaces, scenic viewsheds and native wildlife habitats.
 We are here to help you reach your conservation goals.

-Once a property is permanently under a conservation easement with us, Palmer’s responsibility to the land is forever.
+Once a property is permanently conserved with us, Palmer’s responsibility to the land is forever.
 This means that we have a financial responsibility to steward your land into perpetuity.
 We take this responsibility very seriously, and through continuous rigorous analysis and management, we have taken steps to ensure that our stewardship fund is robust enough to support our duties to your land forever.
 Please contact us to learn more about our financial sustainability.

 Palmer Land Trust does not endorse or recommend individual professionals or firms.
 Landowners are encouraged to interview a number of professionals and inquire about their experience and expertise.
 Donors who plan to engage a brokering service for transfer of state tax credits should consult with the broker regarding the other professionals who will be used, especially the appraiser.
 Additional referrals are available upon request.